semaphoreci/semaphore/docs/docs/getting-started/tour/hello-world.md

 ![Setting up environment variables](./img/environment-variables1.jpg)

-The following above runs two job both printing the same message:
+Execute this workflow and see the output of the jobs.
+Both jobs should show the same message.

 ![The output of one of the jobs.
 The other one is exactly the same](./img/env-vars-log.jpg)

 ## Inviting people to the organization {#people}

-We've seen that during [project creation](#project) you can invite people to the project.
-In reality, you're also inviting them to your organization, since only organization members log in to Semaphore.
+As we've seen, you can invite people when you [create a project](#project).
+When you do this, you're also inviting them to your organization, since only organization members log in to Semaphore.

 But creating a project is not the only way to invite people to your organization.
-You can review your members and invite people by selecting **People** in the organization menu.

-The People screen shows people that are part of your organization.
+Open the organization menu and select **People**.
+The page shows all the members in your organization.
 Here you can remove them or change their roles.

 ![People tab in your organization](./img/people-tab.jpg)